DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Experimental Setup

 The task requires agents to navigate to a sequence of three objects located within realistic 3D environments from the Habitat Synthetic Scenes Dataset (HSSD) \cite{habitat19iccv}.
 Each episode begins with the agent at a random starting position and orientation within an unseen environment.
 The agent receives a sequence of three natural language descriptions corresponding to target objects that must be found in sequence, but is only informed about the subsequent target once the previous has been found.
 Navigation is considered successful when the agent calls the FOUND action within $0.5\,\mathrm{m}$ of each target object.
 The episode terminates either when all objects are successfully found or when an incorrect FOUND action is called.
 We evaluate on the minival split of the MultiON challenge, which consists of 100 episodes with a sequence of three target objects in 20 scenes.
 The agent has access to RGB-D camera observations, providing 256×256 resolution images with a $79^\circ$\ horizontal field of view, and a noiseless GPS+Compass sensor that provides location and orientation of the agent relative to the agent's initial position at episode start.
 The action space consists of discrete navigation primitives: move forward $0.25\,\mathrm{m}$, turn left/right $15^\circ$\, and the FOUND action to indicate object discovery.

 \textbf{Multi-Object Navigation in the Real World:} We deploy our DIV-Nav system on a Boston Dynamics Spot quadruped robot.
 For observations, the system uses a single front-facing RealSense D455 stereo depth camera and a Livox Mid 360 lidar running Fast-LIO2 \cite{DBLP:journals/corr/abs-2107-06829} for odometry.
+While LiDAR is utilized here to ensure robust odometry via Fast-LIO2, we emphasize that the DIV-Nav framework is sensor-agnostic regarding pose estimation.
+The choice of odometry source affects the global consistency of the metric map but does not alter the fundamental algorithmic approach to semantic mapping or spatial relationship reasoning.
 For real-world experiments, we adapt the feature localization parameters of the mapping to account for depth noise.
 Except for GPT-4o-mini, we run the entire stack on-board a Jetson Orin AGX, with the robot following a path-tracking controller publishing standard velocity commands.
+The full stack runs at 1.6 Hz map update rate; LVLM decomposition averages 1.046 s and LVLM validation averages 1.757 s per candidate, both infrequent relative to the map update cycle.

 Inspired by the Multi-On challenge episode setup, we conduct 15 Multi-Object navigation experiments across four different scenes: an office waiting room, a robotics lab, a kitchen area, and an office lounge.
+The selected real-world scenes encompass significant variety in layout and illumination, ranging from naturally lit office lounges to artificially lit laboratory environments.
+This variety allows us to evaluate the robustness of the underlying CLIP-based semantic features to lighting variations and structural differences, such as open floor plans and narrow corridors.
 The targets cover both simple objects and more complex target descriptions with spatial relationships.
 In contrast to the MultiON benchmark, we do not terminate an episode if the robot incorrectly identifies a target and allow it to always attempt all three targets per episode.
 Note that we report the success rate (SR) \textit{per object}.

 \textbf{Metrics}: For multi-object navigation, we report \textit{Progress} (Pr), the average fraction of found objects from the total number of targets per episode, as well as \textit{Success} (SR), the percentage of episodes where the agent successfully finds all target objects in the sequence.
 We further define \textit{Success Rate per Attempted Target} (SRAT) as the success rate only for attempted object goals.